expo/expo/docs/pages/workflow/ios-simulator.md

 For miscellaneous errors, try the following:

-- Manually uninstall Expo Go on your simulator and reinstall by pressing `shift+i` in the Expo CLI Terminal UI and selecting the desired simulator.
+- Manually uninstall Expo Go on your simulator and reinstall by pressing <kbd>Shift</kbd> + <kbd>I</kbd> in the Expo CLI Terminal UI and selecting the desired simulator.
-- If that doesn't help, focus the simulator window and in the Mac toolbar choose Hardware &rarr; Erase All Content and Settings...
+- If that doesn't help, focus the simulator window and in the Mac toolbar choose **Hardware** &rarr; **Erase All Content and Settings...**<br/>
   This will reinitialize your simulator from a blank image.
 This is sometimes useful for cases where your computer is low on memory and the simulator fails to store some internal file, leaving the device in a corrupt state.